ansys/pymapdl/doc/source/getting_started/docker.rst

     docker run -e ANSYSLMD_LICENSE_FILE=1055@host.docker.internal --restart always --name mapdl -p 50053:50052 ghcr.io/pyansys/pymapdl/mapdl -smp > log.txt

-You can use the docker flag ``--rm`` to automatically clean up the container and remove the file system when the container exits
+You can use the Docker flag ``--rm`` to automatically clean up the container and remove the file system when the container exits

 This creates a log file (``log.txt``) in your current directory location.